-— Abramoff was sentenced in September 2008 to four years in prison on charges of mail fraud, conspiracy and tax evasion.
+— Abramoff, a prominent Republican lobbyist, was sentenced in September 2008 to four years in prison on charges of mail fraud, conspiracy and tax evasion.
 Since pleading guilty in 2006, the once-powerful lobbyist has cooperated with the federal investigation of influence-peddling in Washington.
 He was sentenced to a six-year prison sentence in a criminal case out of Florida, where he pleaded guilty in January 2006 to charges of conspiracy, honest services fraud and tax evasion in the purchase of gambling cruise boats.
 He was released to a halfway house in June 2010, then home confinement and worked at a pizzeria until late last year.

 — Former Rep. Bob Ney, R-Ohio, served a prison term and was released in August 2008.
 He acknowledged taking bribes from Abramoff.
 Ney was in the traveling party on an Abramoff-sponsored golfing trip to Scotland that was at the heart of the case against Safavian.

 — Former Deputy Interior Secretary Steven Griles, the highest-ranking Bush administration official convicted in the scandal, was sentenced to 10 months in prison for obstructing justice.
 He admitted lying to a Senate committee about his relationship with Abramoff, who repeatedly sought Griles' intervention at Interior on behalf of Indian tribal clients.

 — John Albaugh, former chief of staff to ex-Rep. Ernest Istook, R-Okla., pleaded guilty to conspiracy to defraud the House.
 Albaugh admitted in federal court in Washington that he accepted meals and sports and concert tickets, along with other perks, from lobbyists in exchange for official favors.
 He was sentenced to five years' probation with four months in a halfway house.